gnolang/ecosystem-fund-grants/README.md

 ## What kind of proposals are we looking for?

-**Applications**
+**Applications (Gno dApps)**

+We want to support interesting smart contracts written in Gno that will either be useful as libraries, or be viral in adoption.
+Games, Defi applications don’t already exist, but more interestingly social communication and coordination applications.
+The initial expected deliverables: First an English written draft spec, before any implementation.

+* Improvements to the demo/board application to make it actually useful.
+* General applications that can be used for proof-of-person.
+* Name registration contracts, etc.
 * Surprise us with the next killer app
-* Build, test, and launch a suite of Gno.land apps for the community, focusing on diverse use cases and industries such as DeFi, gaming, supply chain management, and social networks.
-Ensure that these apps cater to both individual users and businesses
+* Build, test, and launch a suite of Gno.land apps for the community, focusing on diverse use cases and industries such as DeFi, gaming, supply chain management, and social communication and coordination applications.
 * These apps should integrate seamlessly with existing Gno.land infrastructure, encourage user interaction, and promote the adoption of Gno.land services

 **Products**